 How GOV.UK Forms works

-GOV.UK Forms is a new platform that makes it easy to create accessible online forms for GOV.UK.
-It’s currently in development with selected government partners.
+GOV.UK Forms is a new platform that makes it easy to create accessible online forms for the GOV.UK website.

 Creating a form using GOV.UK Forms